-Chimeric antigen receptor (CAR) T-cell therapy is a novel immunotherapy that uses the body’s own immune system to target cancer cells.
-The therapy involves engineering the body’s T-cells to produce synthetic molecules on their surface — called chimeric receptors — that can specifically recognize and attack cancer cells.
+The therapy involves engineering the body’s T-cells, a type of white blood cells, to produce synthetic molecules on their surface — called chimeric receptors — that can specifically recognize and attack cancer cells.
 The receptors can be modified depending on the type of cancer cell being targeted.

-The U.S. Food and Drug Administration (FDA) has approved two CAR T-cell therapies: Kymriah (tisagenlecleucel) for the treatment of acute lymphoblastic leukemia (ALL), and Yescarta (axicabtagene ciloleucel) for the treatment of diffuse large B-cell lymphoma (DLBCL).
-CAR T-cell therapies also are being investigated as a potential treatment for myeloma.
+The U.S. Food and Drug Administration (FDA) had previously approved two CAR T-cell therapies: Kymriah (tisagenlecleucel) for the treatment of acute lymphoblastic leukemia (ALL), and Yescarta (axicabtagene ciloleucel) for the treatment of diffuse large B-cell lymphoma (DLBCL).
+In early 2022, Carvykti (ciltacabtagene autoleucel) — formerly known as cilta-cel — was approved by the FDA for certain adults with relapsed or refractory multiple myeloma.

 How does CAR T-cell therapy work?

 CAR T-cell production is a multi-step process.
 The T-cells required for CAR T-cell therapy can be taken either from the patients themselves — called autologous treatment — or from a compatible donor, known as allogeneic therapy.

 The first step is to harvest T-cells from the patient or donor.
 Blood is collected and passed through an apheresis device to separate out the T-cells, with the remaining blood returned to the person’s body.
 The collected T-cells are then sent to the laboratory for engineering.